 Follow the steps below to help solve or locate the cause to a black or blank laptop computer screen.

-Computer is not booting properly or loading into operating system
+Computer is not booting properly or loading OS

 If the computer boots up and displays a login screen for the operating system, like Windows or Mac OS, but the screen goes black or blank after selecting a user profile or entering a password, there may be an issue with the operating system itself.
 A system file may have become corrupted, preventing the operating system from loading and resulting in the black or blank screen.